hth1000th/Sample-C/README.md

-# Example Project
+# Base Converter Project (Lab 0)
-This is an example of a simple C project for CPTR131.
+This is an example of a base converter project for CPTR131 Lab 0.
 It should include the following make commands:

 ```
 make